FREQUENTLY ASKED QUESTIONS

 Keep Evansville Beautiful is a not-for-profit organization funded by donations from the public.
 Our programs focus on Litter Abatement and Prevention, Recycling, as well as Beautification and Community Greening.

-209 Main Street, downtown, Evansville, Indiana….
+402 Court Street, downtown, Evansville, Indiana 47708….
 And via the internet, KEB is located in every office, home, school and computer throughout the entire tri-state!

 Yes.
 A gift of personal property is an excellent way to make an endowed gift.
 It can offer possible tax savings, too.